-For further information, please email the office: office@stpetersedinburgh.org
+For further information about our services during Holy Week, please email the office: office@stpetersedinburgh.org

 Our 2026 Lent Appeal is again supporting the Newington FoodBank+, based just around the corner at the Community Church.
 After all our services during Lent there will be an opportunity to give financially through a retiring collection towards this very important help to our local community.
 For those who wish to Gift Aid their donation, Gift Aid envelopes will be available at the back of the church.

 With the cost of living continually increasing, it is hard for many, and for those with less, the choices prove to be starker… Donations of non-perishable food and basic toiletries are also gratefully appreciated and can be left at the back of the church.
-Particularly needed are: sardines, cooking oil, custard, coffee, sugar, biscuits, shampoo and shower gel.
+Items particularly required this month are: tinned meat, pasta sauce, coffee, sugar, biscuits, cooking oil, shampoo, shower gel and razors.
+All goods or financial contributions are gratefully received.
 More information Newington Food Bank – Community Church Edinburgh